lit/lit.dev/packages/lit-dev-content/site/docs/templates/expressions.md

 Expressions in the child position can take many kinds of values:

 * Primitive values
-* Non-rendering values
+* Sentinel values
 * `TemplateResult` objects created with the `html` function.
 * DOM nodes
 * Arrays or iterables of any of the supported types

 ### Primitive values

-Strings, numbers, and booleans are all converted to strings when interpolated into text content.
+Lit can render almost all (primitive values)[https://developer.mozilla.org/en-US/docs/Glossary/Primitive] and converts them to strings when interpolated into text content.

-A value of `5` will render the string `'5'`.
-The empty string `''` is specially treated as a [non-rendering value](#non-rendering).
+Numbers values like `5` will render the string `'5'`.
+Bigints are treated similarly.

-A boolean value `true` will render `'true'`, and `false` will render `'false'`.
-Rendering a boolean like this is uncommon.
+A boolean value `true` will render `'true'`, and `false` will render `'false'`, but rendering a boolean like this is uncommon.
 Instead booleans are typically used in conditionals to render other appropriate values.
 For more on conditionals, see [Conditionals](/docs/templates/conditionals/).

-### Non-rendering values {#non-rendering}

-The values `null`, `undefined`, the empty string `''`, and Lit's [nothing](/docs/api/templates/#nothing) sentinel value will all render no node when in a child expression.
+The empty string `''`, `null`, and `undefined` are specially treated and render nothing.
+See [Removing child content](#removing-child) for more information.

-Rendering no node can be important when an expression is a child of an element with Shadow DOM that includes a `slot` with fallback content.
-Rendering no node ensures the fallback content is rendered.
-See [fallback content](/docs/components/shadow-dom/#fallback) for more information.
+Symbol values cannot be converted to strings and throw when placed in child expressions.

+### Sentinel values

+Lit supplies a couple of special sentinel values that can be used in child expressions.

+The `noChange` sentinel value does not change the expression's existing value.
+It is typically used in custom directives.
+See [Signaling no change](/docs/templates/custom-directives/#signaling-no-change) for more information.

+The `nothing` sentinel renders nothing.
+See [Removing child content](#removing-child) for more information.

 ### Templates